Heimdal

 • Limited Mac MDM support – The mobile device management (MDM) in Mac environments isn’t as extensive as in other operating systems.

-• Reporting/auditing – Some users have also expressed a desire for more extensive tracking, auditing, and reporting features to help achieve compliance requirements.
+• Reporting/auditing – Some users have also asked for better tracking, auditing, and reporting features, for compliance reasons.

 JumpCloud Pricing: